basant-kumar/ParkingLot/README.md

 ---
 ## Requirements
 - GCC compiler : version 8.1.0
-- To install in Ubuntu, run $sudo apt install g++ or $sudo apt install build-essential
+- To install in Ubuntu, run "$sudo apt install g++" or "$sudo apt install build-essential"
 - To isntall in Mac, follow this link, http://www-scf.usc.edu/~csci104/20142/installation/gccmac.html

 ## How to run the program